 Ensuring School Readiness with High-Quality Preschool and Full-Day Kindergarten

-At-risk children who attend high-quality preschool and full-day kindergarten are less likely to fall behind their better resourced peers later in school.
-Our focus is on expanding access to the Colorado Preschool Program and full-day kindergarten.
+Children who face greater barriers to opportunity and attend high-quality preschool and full-day kindergarten are less likely to fall behind their better resourced peers later in school.
+Our focus is on expanding access to high-quality preschool and full-day kindergarten.

 Investing in Infants and Toddlers